Extended c-differential distinguishers of full 9 and reduced-round Kuznyechik cipher: Analysis of cryptanalytic data and implications

+The experimental data reveals statistically significant non-random behavior in the Kuznyechik cipher variant across all tested round counts.
+The results show biases in both reduced-round versions and the full 9-round cipher with no key pre-whitening.

-The analysis of 8- and 9-round Kuznyechik revealed critical weaknesses.
-For {\bf 9 rounds}, two distinct configurations triggered a \textbf{CRITICAL ALERT} by yielding FDR-significant results: \begin{itemize} \item With constant $c = \texttt{0x04}$, the analysis identified a characteristic on `byte\_8 ' with a bias of {\bf 1.7x} and a corrected p-value of $1.85 \times 10^{-3}$. \item With constant $c = \texttt{0xe1}$, a characteristic on `byte\_6 ' was found with a bias of {\bf 1.7x} and a corrected p-value of $9.24 \times 10^{-3}$. \end{itemize} For {\bf 8 rounds}, the analysis also flagged a `CRITICAL ALERT' for one configuration: \begin{itemize} \item With constant $c = \texttt{0x03}$, a characteristic on `byte\_12' showed a bias of {\bf 1.6x} and a corrected p-value of $5.81 \times 10^{-3}$. \end{itemize} \textbf{Implication:} The existence of statistically verifiable distinguishers at 8 and 9 rounds is the most important outcome of this work.
-It demonstrates that the cipher does not achieve perfect pseudorandomness within its specified round count.
-A 10-round (9-round plus key whitening at the backend) cipher is expected to have a security margin of at least 2-3 rounds; these findings challenge that assumption and suggest the full cipher may be vulnerable to key-recovery extensions of this attack.
+\paragraph{High-Round Vulnerabilities (8 and 9 Rounds).} The most critical findings of this work are the statistically significant distinguishers identified against 8 and 9-round Kuznyechik (no initial key pre-whitening).
+These results challenge the cipher's security margin. \begin{itemize} \item \textbf{9 Rounds:} The analysis flagged two configurations with a CRITICAL ALERT, indicating they were significant after False Discovery Rate (FDR) correction: \begin{itemize} \item With constant $c = \texttt{0x04}$, a distinguisher on `byte\_8' was found with a 1.7x bias and a corrected p-value of $1.85 \times 10^{-3}$. \item With constant $c = \texttt{0xe1}$, a distinguisher on `byte\_6' was found with a 1.7x bias and a corrected p-value of $9.24 \times 10^{-3}$. \end{itemize} \item \textbf{8 Rounds:} A distinguisher was also found for constant $c = \texttt{0x03}$ on `byte\_12', showing a 1.6x bias and a corrected p-value of $5.81 \times 10^{-3}$. \end{itemize}

-Beyond these specific FDR-significant findings for constants \texttt{0x03}, \texttt{0x04}, and \texttt{0xe1}, the analysis revealed a different, yet equally compelling, type of weakness in configurations using the constant $c=\texttt{0x01}$.
-Although no single differential for $c=\texttt{0x01}$ passed the FDR significance threshold at 8 or 9 rounds, these configurations consistently triggered other critical anomaly alerts.

-In the 9-round analysis, every test with $c=\texttt{0x01}$ flagged a `Global Distribution Anomaly' with G-test p-values as low as $1.34 \times 10^{-7}$.
-This demonstrates that the collective set of output differentials is highly non-uniform.
-Even more striking was the `Bias Persistence Anomaly '; for example, the `byte\_6\_in$\to$byte\_6\_out ' configuration registered a maximum bias of 3.0x, which was {\bf 24 times higher} than the expected random decay value.
-This same pattern was evident in the 8-round analysis, which also produced strong global anomalies (G-test p-value of $1.15 \times 10^{-5}$ for `byte\_12\_in$\to$byte\_12\_out') and a bias persistence ratio of over {\bf 17x} for the `byte\_0\_in$\to$byte\_0\_out' configuration.

-\textbf{Broader Implication:} The cipher exhibits two distinct modes of failure at high round counts.
-For certain constants (like \texttt{0x03}, \texttt{0x04}, \texttt{0xe1}), specific, high-bias differential trails survive the cipher's transformations.
-For other constants (like \texttt{0x01}), the non-randomness manifests as a pervasive, systemic bias across thousands of differentials and an anomalously slow decay of that bias.
-This dual-front weakness provides a much stronger argument that the security margin of the full 9-round cipher plus key whitening at the backend, is insufficient.